AnonOctopus/RAGTKGC/README.md

 python rag_with_gpt_4_1.py --dataset "icews14" --rule_file "080525131706_r[1]_n200_exp_s1_rules.txt" --rag_version "gpt-given-rules"
 ```

 You will be prompt to input how many samples you want to enhance with RAG.
 Additional information about how many samples were wrongly predicted by already existing fine tuned versions of models will also be shown to make an informed decision.
 This metric is based on files from the results folder.
-You will see a message like "There are 2324 samples where they were wrongly predicted 8/8 times.
-There are 789 samples where they were wrongly predicted 7/8 times."
-It means that out of 8 results files (8 different predictions done by different models for the same test sample), 2324 samples were wrongly predicted 8 times (basically no model was able to predict the right target answer), and so on.
+You will see a message like "There are 2324 samples with the target object wrongly predicted 8/8 times.
+There are 789 samples with the target object wrongly predicted 7/8 times."
+It means that out of 8 results files (8 different predictions done by different models for the same test sample), 2324 samples had the target object wrongly predicted 8 times (basically no model was able to predict the right target answer), and so on.
 When you will be prompt to input the number of samples to be extended with RAGTKGC with GPT 4.1, you will have to input a number lower than the maximum available samples.
 Also, if the input number exceeds the first group of samples (e.g. 3000 is more than 2324), we subsequently take samples from the next group.
 Parameters:

 - **--dataset**, name of the dataset, default: "icews18".